Our diversity makes us better

 Smart & Biggar has actively promoted women and we are proud to have female partners represented in each of our major practice areas (patents, trademarks, industrial design and life sciences) and business services teams and in each of our offices.

-Our female senior leaders in the firm include Daphne Lainson, firm Chairperson; and Christine Genge, a member of our firm’s Executive Committee and co-lead of our personnel activities.
-Christine is also a member of the AIPLA Women in IP, Retention & Advancement Sub-Committee.
-Several of our industry and practice groups are led and co-led by female partners, including Marketing & Advertising (Alice Tseng), Regulatory (Nancy Pei and Alice Tseng), Life Sciences (Daphne Lainson), Pharma Litigation (Yoon Kang).
+Our female senior leaders in the firm include principals Daphne Lainson and Christine Genge are involved with the AIPLA Women in IP committee, and Christine is also a member of the Retention & Advancement Sub-Committee.
+Several of our industry and practice groups are led by female principals, including Life Sciences and Chem / Bio (Daphne Lainson) Marketing & Advertising (Alice Tseng), Life Sciences Regulatory (Nancy Pei and Alice Tseng), and within our Pharma Litigation practice there are several women principals (Yoon Kang, Nancy Pei and Urszula Wojtyra).

-We are proud that our Toronto-based Partner, Nancy Pei, is recognized as one of the top thirty life sciences attorneys in the world in the 2019 edition of Expert Guides: Best of the Best; and has been annually listed since 2015 in Euromoney's Expert Guides: Women in Business Law as one of the leading Life Sciences practitioners in the world
+We are proud that our female principals Nancy Pei and Yoon Kang have been recognized among the Top 100 Women in Litigation by Benchmark Canada (2023).
+Additionally, Nancy was recognized as one of the top thirty life sciences attorneys in the world in Expert Guides: Best of the Best (2019, 2021).
+Daphne Lainson has been recognized by Euromoney LMG Life Sciences as 'Canadian Patent Strategy Practitioner of the Year' (2020, 2022) and Nancy and Daphne have each been annually listed in Euromoney's Expert Guides: Women in Business Law as leading female practitioners in the world for Life Sciences (since 2015) and Patents (since 2020).

 Recognized for excellence in diversity and inclusion